mvdh7/PyCO2SYS/docs/co2sys.md

 ## Syntax

 Up until v1.5.0, the simplest and safest way to use PyCO2SYS was to follow the approach of previous versions of CO2SYS and calculate every possible variable of interest at once using a MATLAB-style syntax.
 A new, more powerful and more Pythonic interface has now been introduced, which you can [read about here](../co2sys_nd).
-New developments to PyCO2SYS will focus on the other interface.
+New developments to PyCO2SYS will focus on the other interface; this one is no longer being actively developed.

 Read further on this page if you want to stick with the MATLAB-style syntax.
 This is accessed using the top-level `CO2SYS` function: